zbjob/EIRES/README.md

 * The compiler needs to support C++11 or higher.
 In Makefiles, the default compiler is set as g++.
 * Bushfire detection code requires `boost` library, especially `geometry`, to compute intersections of polygons among others.
 That is to compute overlap of geography boundaries over satellite event streams.
 To run bushfire detection code, please configure a boost lib, https://www.boost.org/users/history/version_1_72_0.html.
 Edit  `EIRES/src/EIRES_bushfire/Makefile`, update flags `BOOST` and `BOOSTLD` with the path in your machine.
 * All running/configuration scripts are written for linux OS.
 Windows OS users need to change the paths accordingly (replace "/" with "\\").
 * We build parsers to parse query workloads from files.
-We define query workloads in files ending with `.eql`.  `run/sythetic.eql`, `run/bf-7.7_14.16.eql` and `google_cluster.eql` are query workloads for sythetic, day-time bushfire detection and google cluster monitoring respectively.
+We define query workloads in files ending with `.eql`.  `run/sythetic.eql`, `run/bf-7.7_14.16.eql` and `google_cluster.eql` are query workloads for synthetic, day-time bushfire detection and google cluster monitoring respectively.

 ## Download code and data
 We also provide compressed archive file for directly downloading.
 Please find the link [here](https://drive.google.com/file/d/1oC-MjfsoXmcbj7og-ll7L8zOHIa_dU5r/view?usp=sharing).

 The size of the archive file, EIRES.tar.gz, is around 1.1GB.
-The unziped repo is around 8.7GB.
+The unzipped repo is around 8.7GB.

 ## Code
 Source code is in `src`.
 Separate directories are built for synthetic data, bushfire detection and google cluster monitoring.